Marker Logo

 this page online

-Hephzibah Methodist Church (approx. 7.3 miles away); First Ebenezer Baptist Church (approx. 8.1 miles away); Author "The Young Marooners" (approx. 8.8 miles away); Liberty Methodist Church (approx. 9½ miles away); First Presbyterian Church (approx. 10½ miles away).
+(approx. 7.3 miles away); First Ebenezer Baptist Church (approx. 8.1 miles away); Author "The Young Marooners" (approx. 8.8 miles away); Liberty Methodist Church (approx. 9½ miles away); Skirmish at Rocky Creek Church (approx. 10.3 miles away).
+Touch for a list and map of all markers in Blythe.

 Regarding Carswell.
 The marker is next to Hopeful Baptist Church, which was organized in 1814-15.
 According to church history, Alexander Carswell received land grants from King George III before the Revolutionary War and from the Continental Congress after the war for his military service.
 Part of his lands became known as Hopeful Plantation.
 Because several Carswell family members are buried in the church cemetery, it is likely the church site and name came from the plantation.